How to Proof Bread Dough (Even When It’s Cold Outside)

-My go-to method for proofing bread when it’s a bit cold inside is to pop the dough in the oven.
-Nope—you won’t be turning it on!
+You may be wondering, can I really use my oven to proof bread?
+The answer is yes!
+Our go-to method for proofing bread when it’s a bit cold inside is to pop the dough in the oven.
+And nope—you won’t be turning it on!

 To proof bread in the oven, place a glass baking dish on the bottom rack of the oven and fill it with boiling water.
 Stash your dough on the middle or top rack and shut the door.
 The steam and heat from the boiling water will create a warm and steamy environment for the dough—exactly what you want for a good rise.